Simple key rules and regulations to remember

-- Don’t drink and drive.
-Penalties for driving over the limit are harsh, so it’s best to avoid alcohol completely if you’re driving.
-And if you have a drink driving conviction in another country, you may need to apply for a special waiver to enter Canada.
+- Don’t drink and drive - penalties for driving over the limit are harsh in Canada, so it’s best to avoid alcohol completely if you’re driving.
+If you have a drink driving conviction in another country, you may need to apply for a special waiver to enter Canada.
 Contact the Canadian consulate in your country for more information well before you go, as this process can take several weeks.

 - Seat belts must be worn by the driver and all passengers at all times.
-And if you’re travelling with a baby or young child, make sure they’re travelling in an approved car or booster seat.
+If you’re travelling with a baby or young child, make sure they’re travelling in an approved car or booster seat.

 - Speeds and distances on road signs appear in kilometres.
 Not miles.